Skip to main content

 info

+The registry fallback only applies when running your tests.
 When downloading Cypress for the first time, the cypress command line tool does not read proxy settings from the Windows registry.
-If you need to configure a proxy for the installation to work, you must set the appropriate environment variables as described below.
+If you need a proxy for the installation to work, you must set the environment variables shown above.
+This is also the only way to define a proxy for cypress install.

 Proxy environment variables